Wide angle acceptance and high-speed track recognition in nuclear emulsion: Track recognition algorithm

 Four angle differences can be obtained along the radial and lateral directions with respect to the basetrack direction.
 Using these angle differences, the linearity of the track is defined as

-where, $\sigma_\mathrm{radial}$ represents the angle accuracy shown in Figure~\ref{fig:03:microtrack_fitting_iteration_thin}, and $\sigma_\mathrm{lateral}$ is the angle accuracy with $\tan\theta_{x(y),\mathrm{base}} = 0$. $d \tan\theta_{i,p}$ is the angle difference between the microtracks and basetrack.
+where, $\sigma_\mathrm{radial}$ represents the angle accuracy shown in figure~\ref{fig:03:microtrack_fitting_iteration_thin}, and $\sigma_\mathrm{lateral}$ is the angle accuracy with $\tan\theta_{x(y),\mathrm{base}} = 0$. $d \tan\theta_{i,p}$ is the angle difference between the microtracks and basetrack.
 Here, the subscripts $i = 0$ and $1$ represent the angle difference between the upper and lower microtracks, respectively, and $p = r$ and $l$ represent the angle difference in the radial and lateral views, respectively.
 Since the angle differences of the signal track, which penetrates the film, are expected to follow the Gauss distribution, the linearity follows the chi-square distribution of four degrees of freedom.
 Figure~\ref{fig:03:basetrack_connected_adjacent_films} shows a two-dimensional distribution of the linearity and the blackness of the basetracks connected to adjacent films.
-Considering the allowances of the basetrack connection, this distribution has approximately 0.5\% accidental coincidence contamination.
+The requirement of the connection to adjacent films extracts tracks penetrating the film.
+When there are more noise, it is required that the tracks are connected to not only adjacent films but also multiple films, or tighter connection allowance is applied to increase the reliability of the track.
+When the tracks are connected between adjacent films, the position differences of correctly connected tracks show the Gaussian distribution while the mis-connection due to the chance coincidence is uniformly distributed.
+A contamination from the accidental coincidence can be estimated from the distribution and it was 0.5\% in this analysis.
 Such a contamination is expected to have larger $\chi^2$ of linearity.
-Therefore, the preliminary signal region is defined as the area enclosed within the red lines in Figure~\ref{fig:03:basetrack_connected_adjacent_films}.
+Therefore, the preliminary signal region is defined as the area enclosed within the red lines in figure~\ref{fig:03:basetrack_connected_adjacent_films}.
 Here, it is determined that the line of $\chi^2$ contains 99.5\% of the distribution, and that of VPH contains all the VPH allowed by the scanning.
 Hereafter, the maximum value of $\chi^2$ of the preliminary signal region is denoted as $\chi^2_\mathrm{max}$ and the minimum value and median of the VPH are denoted as $\mathrm{VPH}_\mathrm{min}$ and $\mathrm{VPH}_\mathrm{med}$, respectively.